Ukmergė: 18th and 19th centuries

+In 1899–1902, thirteen people (including two Lithuanian vicars: Kazimieras Šleivys and Vladislovas Opulskis) were punished for distributing books written in the Lithuanian language in Ukmergė and surroundings villages, which at the time were prohibited by the Russian tsarist authority's imposed Lithuanian press ban.
+The so-called 'Ukmergė case' has contributed quite a bit to the lifting of the Lithuanian press ban in 1904 and was one of the last cases of its kind.

 20th century

 In 1918, after Lithuania declared its independence, the city's name was changed from Vilkmergė to Ukmergė.
 In 1919 Bolshevik forces occupied the city during the Lithuanian–Soviet War, but it was soon liberated by the Lithuanian army led by Jonas Variakojis.
 Over five hundred Bolshevik prisoners were taken during the Battle of Ukmergė.
 An iron foundry was established in the same year.
 In 1920, the Lithuanian army stopped Polish incursions into the rest of the country, after a series of battles that were waged to establish borders between the two newly re-established countries.
 An electric plant, a printing house and 120 other small businesses were opened.
 The city had five newspapers until 1939.
 In 1930, a monument named Lituania Restituta was erected to commemorate the first decade of restored Lithuanian independence.
 A Polish high school also operated in Ukmergė during the interbellum.

 In 1940, after the Soviet occupation of Lithuania, deportations of people from the town began.
 When the Germans attacked the Soviet Union and its occupied territories, on June 22, 1941, the retreating Soviets gave instructions to their operatives to kill some 120 prisoners; however, most of them escaped; only eight of them were tortured to death.
 After the German invasion, the Nazis rounded up and killed about 10,000 members of the town's Jewish population with the help of Lithuanian collaborators.
 During World War II, the city center suffered from extensive bomb damage.

 For years after the return of the Soviets, the city's people organized and participated in resistance movements.
 The deportation of the city's population to Siberia continued.
 In 1950 the monument to Lithuania's Independence was destroyed.
 The city reconstructed it in 1990, even before the restoration of Lithuania's independence was declared.
 Around 1964, two coupled Soviet R-12 Dvina (SS-4) nuclear missile bases were built in the woods near Ukmergė under Nikita Khrushchev.
 Each had four surface launch pads, semi-underground hangars to store the missiles and several accessory buildings.
 The bases were mentioned in the 1987 Intermediate-Range Nuclear Forces Treaty between the United States and the Soviet Union.
 They both are in a ruined state at present, and freely accessible to the public.